Aliko2020/three-tier-architecture-aws-/README.md

   - Inbound: HTTP (80) and SSH (22) from anywhere.
   - Outbound: All traffic allowed.
 - **RDS security group (`rds_sg`)**
-  - Inbound: MySQL (3306) only from EC2 security group.
+  - Inbound: PostgreSQL (5432) only from EC2 security group.
   - Outbound: All traffic allowed.
 - **Passed security groups between modules** using Terraform outputs/inputs.